 Key Stage 3

-In Year 7, 8 & 9 students have 1 hour of Religious Studies per week.
+In Year 7 & 8 students have 1 hour of Religious Studies per week.
 In Years 7 and 8 they study a variety of topics aimed to equip students with knowledge of the 6 major world religions and how they are practised.
 In Year 9, students study Philosophy and Ethics to allow them to explore more abstract concepts as well as develop their skills in critical analysis within the LIFE curriculum.
 The LIFE curriculum in Cheam High is specifically developed Personal, Social, Health and Citizenship Programme.

 Key Stage 4